Households across Charnwood took part in the nationwide survey of housing and population on Census day March 21, 2021.

 The first Census 2021 results have now been released.

 What is the census?

-The census is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
-The information you give helps decide how services are planned and funded in your local area.
+The Census is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
+Information from this digital-first census will help decide how services are planned and funded in our local area.
 This could mean things like doctors’ surgeries, housing or new bus routes.